jameskropp/Isomorphic-react-rails-example/README.md

 # README

-Template for a basic server-side rendered landing page built using React and Rails.
+Template for a basic server-side rendered landing page built using React and Ruby on Rails.
 Tutorial Link - https://engineering.musefind.com/build-your-first-server-side-rendered-react-app-with-rails-f1b43aa97723